prathoseraaj/tesla_clone/README.md

 # Tesla Clone

-A visually rich Tesla-inspired landing page built with [Next.js 15](https://nextjs.org/),  and [Tailwind CSS 4](https://tailwindcss.com/).
+A visually rich Tesla-inspired landing page built with Next.js 15 with typescript,  and Tailwind CSS 4.
 This project demonstrates modern React patterns and responsive layouts with custom horizontal card carousels, So it not a perfect clone visit the website.

 "Did I use GPT for making full prject?
 Nope, Just vibe coded but still some guys using to making proper UI, LOL!"